StephenOTT/camunda-vertx-springboot/README.md

 # Additional Scenarios to Test:

 1. What are benefits of using Vertx vs Deploying Many Camunda instances that have been customized, and all instances point to same Camunda DB.
+1. Add support for using es4x (https://github.com/reactiverse/es4x) so that "node" projects can be used to extend the Camunda BPM API.